-A batch of falafel like this one is simple to pull together and cook, but there is some advance preparation that has to happen.
-First, the chickpeas have to soak for 24 hours to get all nice and tender.
-You won’t actually be cooking them for very long, so the soaking process is really important.
+A batch of falafel like this one is simple to pull together and cook from start to finish, but there is some advance preparation that has to happen.
+The raw chickpeas have to soak for 24 hours to get nice and tender.
+Those little garbanzo beans will absorb so much water during their 24 hour soak time that they will swell up to 3 times in size!
+The soaking is a super important part of the process to this recipe since you won’t actually be cooking the falafel for very long at all.

-This recipe also calls for mashed sweet potato and cooked millet.
+This falafel does have a few interesting mix in’s like sweet potato and millet.
 If you aren’t familiar with millet, it’s a tiny grain that is mildly sweet and nutty.
 It is incredibly versatile and has pretty much replaced couscous for us since we went gluten-free.
-Millet cooks up a lot like rice; I toast mine first and then add broth, salt, and a little butter or Earth Balance.
+Millet cooks up a lot like rice; I toast mine first and then add broth, salt, and a little butter.
 Then you bring it to a boil, reduce the heat and simmer covered for 15-18 minutes until the liquid is absorbed.
-Since it triples in volume after cooking, for this falafel recipe, you’ll start with about 1/3 cup dry millet.
+Since millet triples in volume after cooking, for this falafel recipe, you’ll start with about 1/3 cup dry millet.

 It may seem like a lot of effort, but trust me it is so worth it when you bite down into that beautiful golden falafel!
 I serve ours with hummus, guacamole, and tzatziki for dipping, homemade gluten-free naan for wrapping, and grilled veggies.
 It really is a family favorite around here!

 Hungry for more falafel?
 Check out these posts too!

 Falafel is a cornerstone of the Mediterranean diet and if you’ve ever a had truly authentic falafel recipe, you’ll know why.
 That crisp, delicious shellencapsulating a warm, tender and green fluffy center is something from the heavens.